 Sam has one too.

 Chekhov's Gag: Early in the film when Oliver is on the phone with his sister Sam he teasingly asks "You get lost on the ring road again?".
-Much later in the film she says she is late because she got lost on the ring road.
+Much later in the film she says she came back for Gary, Andy and Steven because she got lost on the ring road.

 The shooting star at the end of Gary's flashback, later revealed by Basil to have been the alien ship's arrival.

-The "Out of Order" sign from the disabled toilet, which Sam gives to Gary as a jibe, later comes in handy when the guys need to make sure no-one goes into the men's toilet and finds the five teenage Blanks they just destroyed in there.
+The "Out of Order" sign from the disabled toilet at The Old Familiar, which Sam gives to Gary as a jibe, later comes in handy when the guys need to make sure no-one goes into the mens' toilet at The Cross Hands and finds the five teenage Blanks they just destroyed in there.

 Also the... ugh... slippery toilet floor.
 It comes in handy for Oliver in the first fight.